Television ratings in Australia: History

-From 1st May 2023, OzTAM introduced Virtual Australia, or ‘VOZ’, brings together broadcast viewing on TV sets and connected devices to provide all-screen, cross-platform planning and reporting for Australia’s television industry.

 In October 2014, Australia became the third country to introduce Nielsen Twitter TV ratings, measuring reach and activity of television related discussions on the social media platform.

 From 3 April 2016, OzTAM began releasing timeshift viewing data for programs watched up to 28 days after broadcast, noting that genres such as dramas, mini-series and films could add up to 20% of their audience with the new data, even though viewing between 8 and 28 days after initial broadcast accounted for only 1.8% of total television viewing.

+In May 2023, OzTAM introduced VOZ ("Virtual Australia"), a metric that combines the existing panels with usage data from the free-to-air networks' broadcast video on demand (BVOD) apps, and also enables overnight ratings to include data from BVOD usage.

 Measurements

 In Australian media, the most common ratings metric reported publicly is total viewers of a program from all age groups.
 However, advertisers typically prefer the viewership of demographic ranges based on the type of viewers they are seeking to promote their product to.
 The three common aged-based demographic groups, known as the 'key demographics,' include people aged 16 to 39, 18 to 49 and 25 to 54.